 HOW CAN ARCHITECTURE CONTRIBUTE?

-The exhibition provides a spectacular experience of 'Greenlandness' through images, film, models and artefacts.
-In a variety of sections, representing central perspectives, Possible Greenland explores the main challenges and opportunities that Greenland is facing.
+The exhibition provided a spectacular experience of 'Greenlandness' through images, film, models and artefacts.
+In a variety of sections, representing central perspectives, Possible Greenland explored the main challenges and opportunities that Greenland is facing.

 Guided tour with the curators

 Read about the exhibition Possible Greenland - the official Danish contribution to the 13th International Architecture Exhibition - la Biennale di Venezia.
 Official opening today with the Danish Crown Prince.

 BLOGs from Venice

 IFHP - The International Federation for Housing and Planning is blogging from the Venice Biennale.
 Read Kristoffer Lindhardt Weiss' blog entry from the opening days:

 In the curatorial concept Common Ground, there is a search that might have been provoked by a crisis in the profession faced with sweeping societal change.
 But is the exhibition failing to give substantial answers to the challenges that lie ahead?

 BLOG #2: And The Winner is... >